 Alex

 I believe photography isn’t meant to freeze time.
-It gives time a second life.
-Each image is a fragile imprint of a moment already gone.
+It gives it a second life.

 I love noise, I adore silence.
 I love solitude, I love people.